 We also get to visit an equally as awesome rehabilitation centre for rescued Giraffes, namely The Giraffe Centre.
 This amazing sanctuary provides much-needed protection for the highly endangered Rothschild giraffe.
 When Jock and Betty Leslie-Melville first set up the centre, there were only 120 Rothschild’s giraffes living in the wild.
 This incredible charity has helped raise the population to over 300, rehabilitating and releasing them into Lake Nakuru National Park, Mwea National Reserve, Ruma National Park and Nasalot National Reserve.
 Needless to say, The Giraffe Centre also makes a brilliant charity to support on your adventure.

-In the evening, we toast our once-in-a-lifetime Kenyan experience with a dinner out in Nairobi, before catching our overnight flight back to the UK.
+In the evening, we catch our overnight flight back to the UK.
 This is where we say our goodbyes and you make your own way back to home sweet home.